 Medical Editor: John P. Cunha, DO, FACOEP

-Lotronex (alosetron hydrochloride) is used to treat severe, chronic irritable bowel syndrome (IBS) in women who have had diarrhea as the main symptom for at least 6 months, and should be used only in women who have tried other IBS treatments without success.
-It has not been shown to be effective in men with IBS.
-It blocks the action of a chemical called serotonin in the intestines, slowing the movement of stools (bowel movements) through the intestines.
-Common side effects include headache, stomach upset, or hemorrhoids.
+Lotronex (alosetron hydrochloride) blocks the action of a chemical called serotonin in the intestines, slowing the movement of stools (bowel movements) through the intestines and is used to treat severe, chronic irritable bowel syndrome (IBS) in women who have had diarrhea as the main symptom for at least 6 months, and should be used only in women who have tried other IBS treatments without success.
+Lotronex has not been shown to be effective in men with IBS.
+Common side effects of Lotronex include:

 To lower the risk of constipation, Lotronex should be started at a dosage of 0.5 mg twice a day.
 If, after 4 weeks, the dosage is well tolerated but does not adequately control IBS symptoms, then it may be increased to up to 1 mg twice a day.
 Lotronex may interact with fluvoxamine, cimetidine, ketoconazole, itraconazole, voriconazole, isoniazid, hydralazine, procainamide, clarithromycin, telithromycin, HIV medicines, nelfinavir, or antibiotics.
 Tell your doctor all medications and supplements you use.
 Lotronex should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Lotronex (alosetron hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.